scottemmons/rvs/README.md

 replication runs can be viewed at our [CQL-R Weights & Biases project](https://wandb.ai/scottemmons/SimpleSAC--cql).

-We replicated Decision Transformer using [our fork](https://github.com/scottemmons/decision-transformer) of the author's codebase, which we customized to add CQL.
+We replicated Decision Transformer using [our fork](https://github.com/scottemmons/decision-transformer) of the author's codebase, which we customized to add AntMaze.
 All hyperparameters and logs from our replication runs can be viewed at our [DT Weights & Biases project](https://wandb.ai/scottemmons/decision-transformer).

 # Citing RvS